-I once practised storying on the friend of one of our kids.
-A week or so later, I discovered the story I told being written about on someone's blog having gone through two or three other people.
+I once practiced storying on the friend of one of our kids.
+A week or so later, I discovered the story I told being written about on someone’s blog having gone through two or three other people.

 Storying is effective in many different contexts.
 Why not try it?
 Use a passage like Luke 6:46-49.
 Ask questions such as: